lsorensen3/titanticData/README.md

 ## Introduction

 Here is my introduction. include source of data here (where/who/if have legal permission to use).
+Data obtained from https://hbiostat.org/data courtesy of the Vanderbilt University Department of Biostatistics.

 I have always been fascinated with history, the Titanic included.
 I was excited when I found this data source on the list and knew that it would be a great option to study (my other final choice was fossils, once again, history).
 I somewhat assumed the general answers to my questions, but I thought it would be fun to test myself by creating the code that would help me find the exact and statistically correct answers.